sergpsw/docker-LEMP/README.md

 4. Run the command 'vagrant up'.

-5. Wait the virtual machine starts up, open in the browser. http://192.168.88.83:80 NOTE.
+5. Wait the virtual machine starts up, open in the browser. http://192.168.88.83:80

+NOTE!
 80 is the default port, you specify the port that is registered in .env.